How to Add Custom Styles to the WordPress Classic Editor

 You can change the titles to show different names in your dropdown menu, add/remove items from the array, etc. You can modify just about anything in this code to reveal your own custom format styles, be sure to check out the WordPress Codex for a more in-depth explanation of the accepted parameters and return values.

-Now that you have new styles you can highlight content in your editor and apply the styles.
+Now that you have new styles, you can highlight content in your editor and apply them.
 Notice, how the “Theme Button” format has a selector parameter?
 This means that the style can only be applied to that specific selector (in this case the “a” or “link” tag).
 The second format we added “Highlight” does not have a selector parameter but rather an “inline” parameter which tells it to apply the style to whatever text you have highlighted in your editor and wrap it in a span with your unique classname.
-You can see an example from our Total WordPress theme on how we’ve used formats so users can easily apply a checklist look to any bullets in the editor.

-So now you can use your custom formats, but they won’t look any different until you’ve added some custom CSS to your site to style them.
+You can now use your custom formats, but they won’t look any different until you’ve added some custom CSS to your site to style them.
 You should locate the stylesheet for your theme (if building your own) or child theme and paste the following CSS code in the file.

 .theme-button {